-- Label scales should cover the range of energy performance of appliances that are active on the market or that could reasonably be expected to be put on the market (i.e. cover the actual and potential spread in energy performance) - Labels should not show empty or ineligible classes at the lower end of the scale without in some way indicating that they are no longer active - The upper labels classes should be set at a level that encourages the development of more efficient products than are currently on the market unless it is unambiguously demonstrated that this is not technically feasible - Ideally labels should have seven active classes, but a reduced number should be permissible when it is clearly shown that there is an insufficient spread in energy performance to permit seven full classes - Label scales should be set with particular attention to the boundaries set between the green and the yellow classes (which are key in motivating consumers to purchase more energy efficient products) - Labels should ensure larger capacity higher energy using appliances are not unfairly favoured in the energy performance classifications and perhaps should err towards scales that favour lower energy solutions - Products that clearly promote and inform low energy consuming user behaviour should be eligible for ranking bonuses on the energy label scale - It would be desirable to adopt a consistent approach across products on how environmental performance factors are treated within energy labelling and specifically the ranking scale - Labels should ensure that promotion of low absolute energy consumption remains a guiding principle, even when renewable energy supply is considered, for the sake of consistency across labels and products.
-Not least because the generation of electricity and energy always entails competition with other issues (e.g. CO2 emissions in the case of fossil fuels, land use issues and other factors in the case of solar energy or bio fuel production) - The development of labels using dual energy performance scales should be considered and evaluated for products that provide more than one primary energy service (e.g. heating and cooling) - The development of labels using a scale within a scale should be considered for services where there are distinct technology options that have very different energy performance but are not always viable in all circumstances
+- Label scales should cover the range of energy performance of appliances that are active on the market or that could reasonably be expected to be put on the market (i.e. cover the actual and potential spread in energy performance). - Labels should not show empty or ineligible classes at the lower end of the scale without in some way indicating that they are no longer active. - The upper label classes should be set at a level that encourages the development of more efficient products than are currently on the market unless it is unambiguously demonstrated that this is not technically feasible. - Ideally labels should have seven active classes, but a reduced number should be permissible when it is clearly shown that there is an insufficient spread in energy performance to permit seven full classes - Label scales should be set with particular attention to the boundaries set between the green and the yellow classes (which are key in motivating consumers to purchase more energy efficient products). - Labels should ensure larger capacity higher energy using appliances are not unfairly favoured in the energy performance classifications and perhaps should err towards scales that favour lower energy solutions. - Products that clearly promote and inform low energy consuming user behaviour should be eligible for ranking bonuses on the energy label scale. - It would be desirable to adopt a consistent approach across products on how environmental performance factors are treated within energy labelling and specifically the ranking scale - Labels should ensure that promotion of low absolute energy consumption remains a guiding principle, even when renewable energy supply is considered, for the sake of consistency across labels and products.
+Not least because the generation of electricity and energy always entails competition with other issues (e.g. CO2 emissions in the case of fossil fuels, land use issues and other factors in the case of solar energy or bio fuel production). - The development of labels using dual energy performance scales should be considered and evaluated for products that provide more than one primary energy service (e.g. heating and cooling) if shown to be viable and beneficial through consumer research. - The development of labels using a scale within a scale should be considered for services where there are distinct technology options that have very different energy performance but are not always viable in all circumstances. - Optimal label transition strategies should be investigated more fully within a dedicated research task.

-Recommendations for the inclusion of additional information (section 4.3.3Error!
-Reference source not found.)
+Recommendations for the inclusion of additional information (section 5.3.3)